slaclab/TrackingResolution/README.md

 # TrackingResolution
-Code to measure track parameter uncertainties
+Code to measure the resolution on track parameters